ashallue/tabulate_car/README.txt

 * If D is even, a divisor Delta of (P-1)(P+D) may not have 2 as a prime factor.
 Generalization: Let p be a prime divisor of D.  For the construction to succeed, it is necessary that (P^2 + Delta)/D be an integer.
 Since p divides the bottom, it must divide the top.
+Status: DONE with D even, not implemented for other factors of D

 case a) if p divides P, we must have p | Delta.
 So we can discard all divisors of (P-1)(P+D) where the exponent on p is 0. case b) if p does not divid P, then p not | Delta.
 So we can discard all divisors of (P-1)(P+D) where the exponent on p is > 0.